 Our promise.
 We provide a buying advantage with verified reviews and unbiased editorial research.

 About Freedom Debt Relief

 Freedom Debt Relief is a nationwide debt relief company that provides debt settlement services and education.
-The company requires applicants to have at least $15,000 of unsecured debt.
-Its fees vary by location and range from 15% to 25%.
-Though user credit suffers in the short term, Freedom Debt Relief’s 2020 study found that most customers saw credit score recovery in 24 to 45 months.
+The company requires applicants to have at least $7,500 of unsecured debt.
+Its fees vary by location and range from 15% to 25%, depending on the state where the client lives and the amount of debt they enroll.
+Though user credit suffers in the short term, Freedom Debt Relief’s credit score impact study, which was updated in 2022, found that most customers saw credit score recovery in 36 to 45 months.

 - Works with high debt amounts

 - Fees up to 25% of settlement amount

 Freedom Debt Relief is a good match for those with $7,500 or more in debt.
 Although its fees can range up to 25% of the settlement amount, fees are only collected when a settlement is authorized and a payment is made toward that settlement.

 A link has directed you to this review.
 Its location on this page may change next time you visit.

 - We require contact information to ensure our reviewers are real.